 Lucy Cavendish aims to admit at least seven undergraduates in Law each year, and others transfer into the course for Part 1B.
 We also currently have fourteen LLM and MCL students, together with a number of research Lawyers and Criminologists, making for a large, diverse and supportive subject community in college.
 There is a flourishing Law Society.

 The BA in Law focuses on English law, but also provides opportunities for the study of other legal systems, as well as the theoretical and sociological aspects of law.
 Students who pass the seven 'foundation' subjects may proceed directly to vocational training courses leading to the final professional examinations for barristers and solicitors.
-The two-year affiliate version of the course is recognised as a Senior Status Law Degree, and we offer a Law Scholarship to cover some of the costs of this course to one Senior Status candidate, each year.
+The two-year affiliate version of the course is recognised as a Senior Status Law Degree.

 Further information about the course can be found on the Faculty and University websites.